ndrean/valtio-demo/README.md

 # Demo Valtio

 ## Rules

-- if you don't modify the state within a component, then: "snap the state and return from the snap".
-You can use simple functions or a custom hook in case you want to modifiy the snap, and return.
+Wrap the state with `proxy` and pass it to `useSnapshot` within a component.

+Rule 1: read only from snap to be reactive, and write only to the state Rule 2: in particular, in callbacks, use state, not snaps.

+## Tips

+If you want to display a modified reactive state but not persist this state, you can simply pass the snap in a function.
+It can also be a custom hook, inside or outside of the component.
+See examples below.

+Don't modify the state within a component but the state.
+For example, in callback, use state.

-- if you want a sync state mutation, then define an action on the proxy of the state (no `this`), not on the snap.
-Then the rule.
+If you want a sync state mutation, then define an action on the proxy of the state (no `this`), not on the snap.
+Then the rules.

-- if you call an async action, then you would traditionally the combo `useState`+ `useEffect`.
+If you call an async action, then you would traditionally the combo `useState`+ `useEffect`.
 It is equivalent to a derived proxy.
-Use the rule with the derived proxy and `suspend`** the component that consumed it.
-Suspending is not mandatory with `useEffect`.
+Use the rule with the derived proxy and **`suspend`** the component that consumed it.
+Note that suspending is not mandatory with `useEffect`.

 ## Examples

 1.Wrap the state with `proxy` and make an immutable object from it with `useSnapshot`